mrdoob/three.js/threejs/lessons/threejs-scenegraph.md

-Title: Three.js Scenegraph
+Title: Three.js Scene Graph
 Description: What's a scene graph?

 This article is part of a series of articles about three.js.
 The first article is [three.js fundamentals](threejs-fundamentals.html).
-If you haven't read yet you might want to consider starting there.
+If you haven't read that yet you might want to consider starting there.

 Three.js's core is arguably its scene graph.
 A scene graph in a 3D engine is a hierarchy of nodes in a graph where each node represents